bitrix24/b24restdocs/first-rest-api-call.md

 {% note info "Incoming Webhook" %}

-The simplest way to use REST is through what is known as an _incoming webhook_, which is a permanent "key" for the API with the permissions of the user who created this webhook.
+The simplest way to use REST is through what is known as an _incoming webhook_, which is a permanent "key" API with the permissions of the user who created this webhook.

 {% endnote %}